markpinero/amuse-vue-js-challenge/README.md

 # VueJS Code Challenge
 ## Overview
 Amuse is an e-commerce company targeting the cannabis industry in Los Angeles.
-Your challenge is to create the most critical part of the conversion funnel: the category and product detail pages.

 Do not spend more than 2-3 hours on the challenge.